USS Charles Carroll

 Charles Carroll was named after a signatory to the American Declaration of Independence.
 Initially classified a transport ship, AP-58, the ship was launched as Deluruguay 24 March 1942 by Bethlehem Steel of Sparrows Point, Maryland; acquired by the Navy 13 August 1942; and commissioned the same day.
+The ship was affectionately nicknamed “The Lucky Chuck” according to Ensign Frank J. Kempf, an officer who served aboard the Charles Carroll in 1945.